drestrepom/async_sqs_consumer/README.md

 You must create an instance of the worker with the url of the queue.

 Aws credentials are taken from environment variables, you must set the following environment variables.
+Or you can provide a Context object with the aws credentials `async_sqs_consumer.types.Context`

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`

 Example:

 You can get the queue url with the follow aws cli command `aws sqs get-queue-url --queue-name xxxxxx`

 ```python
 # test_worker.py